-I love coleslaw but hate paying $4 a pound for it.
-This recipe is CHEAP to make and it is SO easy!
-You can get 4 times the amount of coleslaw for a fraction of the price you would pay at a deli… PLUS, this tastes much better than deli coleslaw!
-(The coleslaw actually comes out creamier than what it looks like in the picture.. )
+I love KFC coleslaw but hate paying $4 a pound for it.
+This recipe is CHEAP to make and it is so easy!
+You can get four times the amount of slaw for a fraction of the price you would pay at a deli.
+And trust me, this tastes much better than deli coleslaw!

 Coleslaw is such a versatile side dish.
 It goes well with so many different dishes.
 From BBQ dishes to sandwiches, to tacos, to baked or fried chicken dishes, coleslaw goes well with it all!
 Here are some of our favorites: